 While these medications were never intended for long term use, many doctors are prescribing them that way.
 Another problem is that PPI’s create a physical dependence.
 A well-known side effect is an extremely uncomfortable rebound of stomach acid production and heartburn.
 Yes, that’s right acid-blockers can cause the very problem they are supposed to treat.
 A 2009 study published in Medscape revealed that young healthy volunteers with no previous symptoms of heartburn had severe reflux when they stopped taking PPI’s.
 So basically once a person starts taking these drugs for as short as 4-8 weeks, they can be incredibly hard to stop.

 Do you suffer from heartburn or acid reflux?
 Are you reliant on PPI’s to manage your GERD?
 Are you concerned about the risks?
-We may be able to help.
-Enzyme nutrition can help your stomach work properly for a happier, healthier you.
-Give us a call and set up a consultation.
-We will take the time to sit down and talk with you about your suffering.
-We will even do some preliminary testing to determine if you are a good candidate for care.
-If you’re not, we will make every effort to find an appropriate referral.
+If so, you can contact us one of several ways to set up a consultation.
+You can reach us on the web, stop by our office in Redmond, WA, or call us at 425-868-0120.
+Then I will personally sit down with you and talk about your suffering and how it affects your life.
+I will even do some preliminary testing as well as Bio Impedance Analysis (BIA).
+In fact did you know that both NASA and Cancer Treatment Centers of America rely on BIA?
+These tests help me determine if you are a good candidate for care.
+If you’re not, we’ll make every effort to provide the proper referral.

 After many years of clinical practice, Dr. Marrone has forged a remarkable career as a practitioner, educator and lecturer.
 His extensive knowledge of functional enzyme nutrition has made him a much sought after practitioner.
 If you are suffering from health problems that nobody seems to have the answer to, or are sick and tired of the revolving door approach of modern medicine, give Dr. Marrone a call to set up a consultation.